jakekgrog/NeuralNetwork/README.md

 # LogicNet
-A simple Neural Network for predicting Logical operation outputs in python
+A simple Artificial Neural Network for predicting logical operation outputs in python

 Accuracy ~ 99.7%